Expert Disability Housing Advisory Panel

 Julie is a policy professional in housing and has lived experience as a mother of a child with disability.

-As Chair of the Queensland Housing Supply Expert Panel and a board member of Bric Housing Since 2020, Julie has a broad experience across various levels of government, the not-for-profit and private sectors.
+As Chair of the Queensland Housing Supply Expert Panel and a board member of Bric Housing since 2020, Julie has broad experience across various levels of government and the not-for-profit and private sectors.

-Julie recently worked on the Game Changers report with QDN, which outlines the changes needed to support improved inclusive employment around the 2032 Olympic and Paralympic Games.
+Julie recently worked on the Game Changers report with Queenslanders with Disability Network, which outlines the changes needed to support improved inclusive employment around the 2032 Olympic and Paralympic Games.

 Jane Britt